software-composition-analysis/fosdem-2021-devroom/README.md

 vulnerabilities, quality and other important attributes.

 Open source SCA tools are emerging as the best way to help determine which FOSS software components are used in a software system or application.
+Their output can be a software bill-of-material (SBOM).

 You are an SCA FOSS tool or project contributor, maintainer, or user?